woghks778803/jpro-blog-app/jpro-blog/src/wp-content/plugins/megamenu/readme.txt

 * Menu item options including Hide Text, Disable Link, Hide on Mobile etc
 * Align menu items to the left or right of the menu bar
 * Align sub menus to left or right of parent menu item
+* Display your menu using Automatic Integration, Block, Widget or Shortcode.

 ###Accessibility

 * Keyboard Navigation built in
 * `TAB` activates keyboard navigation and navigates through the menu
-* `ENTER` on a parent item opens a sub menu (pressing `ENTER` a second time will respect the "Second Click Behaviour" setting)
+* `ENTER` or `SPACE` on a sub menu arrow indicator shows/hides the sub menu
-* `ENTER` on a standard item will follow the link
-* `SPACE` toggles the sub menu visibility
 * `ESC` closes all open sub menus

 Max Mega Menu is developed with a focus on code quality, performance and usability.